ucodefusion/react-jest/README.md

 Create the pull request.
 Alternatively, see the GitHub documentation on creating a pull request.

-Contributors
-Thanks to the following people who have contributed to this project:

-@ucodefusion 📖
-You should add additional contributors here as they contribute.

 Contact
 If you want to contact me, you can reach me at linked in.